Alyssa Cole: Career

 Lena Hart, Kianna Alexander, Piper Huguley, and Kate McMurray.
 At times, Cole has taken part in the month-long challenge of National Novel Writing Month (NaNoWriMo) to encourage her writing habits and finish longer works.

 Cole's An Extraordinary Union, published in 2017, won multiple awards, and her book A Princess in Theory was named one of The New York Times most notable books of 2018.
 Her 2020 thriller novel When No One Is Watching garnered acclaim from critics.

-Cole is a prominent figure in the effort to increase the representation of black authors in the romance publishing industry.
+Cole is a prominent figure in the effort to increase the representation of Black authors in the romance publishing industry.
 Her discussion for the need for diversity in the genre has occurred in convention panels and on Twitter.

 In late December 2019, Romance Writers of America (RWA) suspended Courtney Milan, chair of the ethics committee, after other romance authors filed complaints with the RWA because she highlighted racist tropes in those authors' books on social media.
 With Milan's permission, Alyssa Cole made documents related to the dispute public on Twitter.

+In 2020, Cole published her first mystery/thriller novel, When No One Is Watching.